chuangcaleb/super-sus-stew/README.md

 ### 3. Flowers

 If players want Dolphin's Grace to conveniently cross a strait, a player must scavenge for the Lily of the Valley.
-To mass produce Very Suspicious Stews, flower farms have to be built in the right biome.
+To mass produce Super Suspicious Stews, flower farms have to be built in the right biome.
 Specifically, if PVPers want to mass produce the powerful Health Boost effect, a Wither Rose farm must be made.
-There's so many applications for the different effects of Very Suspicious Stews.
+There's so many applications for the different effects of Super Suspicious Stews.
 There's so many goals to set, so much content that a player gets to experience and plan out for themselves.
 That's the core gameplay loop of Minecraft.

 ## Limitations

 The original vanilla Suspicious Stew is hardcoded to be given straight into your inventory and not bound to a Loot Table.
 There's probably a way to check for the original Stew and replace it, but I can't brain it, there's probably a better way that I don't know.
-So for now, players are restricted that **players must hold only one empty Bowl in their main hand to get Very Suspicious Stew from a flower-fed brown Mooshroom.** If players use their offhand, or if they use a slot with two or more Bowls, they will just get a regular Suspicious Stew and a feedback message in the action bar, telling them this limitation.
+So for now, players are restricted that **players must hold only one empty Bowl in their main hand to get Super Suspicious Stew from a flower-fed brown Mooshroom.** If players use their offhand, or if they use a slot with two or more Bowls, they will just get a regular Suspicious Stew and a feedback message in the action bar, telling them this limitation.

 Please suggest how I can overcome this limitation!